-Comment: Some reconfiguration of current services to increase seating capacity was to be considered late last year but this work has been put on hold due to decreased patronage over recent months.
+Subcommittee's response: Some reconfiguration of current services to increase seating capacity was to be considered late last year but this work has been put on hold due to a decrease in overall patronage over recent months.
+Greater Wellington officers have obtained recent guard count data to assist with understanding this issue better.
 The new SE carriages, due from late 2010, will increase capacity once these are altered for use on Wairarapa line rail services.